openpowerquality/opq/gitbook/health/description.md

 Note that there will be no further lines written to the file until the box with id 2 comes up, or any of the other services goes down.

+For each line in the log file, a corresponding document is inserted into the health collection.

 ## Detecting health

 OPQHealth assesses the health of each service in the following way: